What You Want to Know

 Can I use my financial aid for studying abroad?

 Financial aid is often portable at UVA and can be applied to approved education abroad programs.
 Most Federal, State, and Institutional loans, grants, and scholarships are eligible for use for study abroad (Work Study cannot be used).
-The financial aid review process for study abroad is outlined here.
+You can find information about the financial aid review process for study abroad on our Financial Aid page.
 You may also meet with a Financial Aid Counselor to discuss your specific financial situation.
 See the Planning and Budgeting page for more information.

 Are there scholarship opportunities for studying abroad?